 Successful weight loss can cut diabetes risk in half while also lessening the likelihood of heart disease, stroke, and kidney failure.

-2. Embrace Whole Foods
+2. Embrace Whole, Nutrient-Dense Foods

-3. Watch Sugar Consumption
+3. Moderate Sugar Consumption

 In prediabetes, sugar begins to build-up in the bloodstream primarily related to insufficient insulin use.
 Although sugar (or glucose) comes from all carbohydrate sources, consuming excess in the form of added sugars is discouraged.